-So here’s the thing, once you fry up those banana coins they won’t be the most attractive looking but their flavour will be supercharged!
-Anyway, in the next step we’re going to blend them up with the remaining filling ingredients so no need to worry.
+So here's the thing, once you fry up those banana coins they won't be the most attractive looking but their flavor will be supercharged!
+Anyway, in the next step, we're going to blend them up with the remaining filling ingredients so no need to worry.

-Add the caramelised banana coins to your high speed blender along with all of the other ingredients for the cheesecake filling and blend until smooth and creamy.
+Add the caramelized banana coins to your high-speed blender along with all of the other ingredients for the cheesecake filling and blend until smooth and creamy.

 Transfer the mixture to the cake tin and tap the tin on the counter to knock out any air bubbles.
 Place in the freezer to set for at least 4 hours or overnight if possible.